mallikaverma/peurcoinGitHub/README.md

 A decentralized system working together through a Ethereum blockchain based payment gateway, we are creating a decentralized payment, marketplace and trust solution on the Ethereum blockchain.
 Merchants will be able to accept Ethereum based cryptocurrencies and exchange them with fiat currencies instanly.
 Merchants and customers will participate in global decentralized e-commerce with total trust and reputation smart contract.
-- Registration system for merchant, company, freelancer, service provider and customer will connect to their social media profile such as Facebook, Instagram, Twitter etc

 - Key performance indicator for each merchant, company, freelancer, service provider and customer based on smart contract
 - Price parameter will provide the best price for customer compare to the other major marketplace
 - Hall of fame and Hall of shame reputation based on smart contract